 Impact of Stream and Riparian Habitat Improvement on Aquatic and Terrestrial Insect Communities.
 In 2004, Dr. Michael Osterholm began a major stream restoration project in Waterloo Creek northwest of Dorchester, Iowa in Allamakee County.
 This project also involved establishment of native prairie in the riparian areas, and restoration of oak savanna in upland forests.
-Since 2005 we have been monitoring benthic macroinvertebrate communities in Waterloo Creek, Duck Creek, and Brook Creek on site, and comparing those communities to South Pine Creek, a high quality stream containing the only known remnant native population of brook trout in NE Iowa.
+From 2005 to 2012 we monitored benthic macroinvertebrate communities in Waterloo Creek, Duck Creek, and Brook Creek on site, and comparing those communities to South Pine Creek, a high quality stream containing the only known remnant native population of brook trout in NE Iowa.
 We have also been monitoring ground beetle and butterfly communities in the prairie reconstruction and oak savanna restoration.
 Student research on this project has been funded by the M.J.
 McElroy Foundation, Dr. Michael Osterholm, and the U.S. Environmental Protection Agency.

 Luther Gateway Prairie Reconstruction.
-In 2005, Luther planted a former field in the flood plain of the Upper Iowa River to tallgrass prairie with financial support from the Iowa DOT Living Roadway Trust Fund (the major donor), the Iowa DNR, Pheasants Forever, Luther College, and several private donors.
+In 2005, Luther planted a former agricultural field in the flood plain of the Upper Iowa River to tallgrass prairie with financial support from the Iowa DOT Living Roadway Trust Fund (the major donor), the Iowa DNR, Pheasants Forever, Luther College, and several private donors.
 Since that time, we have been studying ground beetles and butterflies as the prairie becomes established, and are monitoring the effects of flooding and fire in this prairie on these insect and the newly planted native plant communities.
 Student research on this project has been funded by Luther College and the U.S. EPA.

 Students have also had summer research experiences in entomology at: